-This is where your audience are just getting to know about your brand.
-Self obsession in messaging might just drive such audience away.
-Videos that are more story oriented work really well here.
+This is where your audience is just getting to know about your brand.
+Self-obsession with messaging might just drive such an audience away.
+Videos that are more story-oriented work really well here.
 Try to connect with your audience with a funny ad or an emotional cause and subtly inject the brand name towards to the end.
-This builds a strong brand awareness and recall and often also creates an urge to explore more about your business.
+This builds strong brand awareness and recall and often also creates an urge to explore more about your business.
 The idea is to educate the potential customers, build empathy through a story and make them aware that you exist.

 Recommended channels to publish such videos: Facebook, Instagram, Snapchat.

 MOFU: Middle of the Funnel

 This is where your potential buyers are exploring more keenly about your offering and perhaps comparing those with other similar options available in the market.
 Explainer videos that highlight how your business solves a pain point for these audiences would trigger their first serious interest in buying.
 Videos about the unique features of your offering could make a lot of difference at this stage.
 Short videos about different use cases, case studies, and customer testimonials would really drive them further toward the bottom of your sales funnel.

 Recommended channels to publish such videos: Website Landing pages, Sales pitches, and Paid ads through Google/Facebook.